^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Varicose veins in pregnant women is a widespread pathology that is diagnosed in every fifth woman of reproductive age, and the development of the disease in 96% of cases correlates with childbearing and childbirth.
-Most often, it manifests itself in the system of a large, less often - small saphenous vein and begins with tributaries of the trunk of the vein on the lower legs.
-Expansion of the veins of the vagina and external genital organs is a relatively rare symptom of the disease, but it requires a lot of attention, since the varicose nodes of this localization are dangerous because of their complications.
+Varicose veins in pregnant women are a common pathology, diagnosed in every fifth woman of reproductive age, and the development of the disease in 96% of cases correlates with bearing a child and childbirth.
+Most often, it manifests itself in the system of the great, less often - the small saphenous vein and begins with the tributaries of the trunk vein on the shin.
+Varicose veins of the vagina and external genitalia are a relatively rare symptom of the disease, but at the same time require great attention, since varicose nodes of this localization are dangerous due to their complications.

-The slowing down of blood flow in varicose veins and the unstable balance between the systems of hemostasis and fibrinolysis are the background against which the process of intravascular thrombus occurs when the vascular wall is damaged.
-A history of varicose veins of the vulva and vagina is one of the main risk factors for venous thrombosis in obstetric practice.
+Slowing of blood flow in varicose veins and unstable balance between hemostasis and fibrinolysis systems are the background against which the process of intravascular thunderclap formation is realized when the vascular wall is damaged.
+A history of varicose veins of the external genitalia and vagina is one of the main risk factors in terms of venous thrombosis in obstetric practice.

-Clinical symptoms of varicose veins of the vagina and external genital organs are quite typical and expressed during pregnancy and childbirth (after childbirth, varicose veins with this localization, as a rule, almost disappear).
-With external varicose veins in 60% of pregnant women, the disease remains in the compensation stage (there are no complaints in the form of subjective sensations), 40% show signs of decompensation.
-The leading symptom is the occurrence of chronic pain in the region of the vulva and vagina of the pulling, aching, dull, burning character with irradiation to the lower extremities that occur after prolonged static and dynamic loads.
-In some patients, there are pain crises, intermittent exacerbations provoked by exogenous (cooling, overwork, stress) and endogenous (exacerbation of chronic diseases of internal organs) causes.
+Clinical symptoms of varicose veins of the vagina and external genitalia are quite typical and are expressed during pregnancy and childbirth (after childbirth, varicose veins in this localization, as a rule, practically disappear).
+With external varicose veins, in 60% of pregnant women the disease remains in the compensation stage (there are no complaints in the form of subjective sensations), in 40% signs of decompensation appear.
+The leading symptom is the occurrence of chronic pain in the vulva and vagina of a pulling, aching, dull, burning nature with irradiation to the lower limbs, occurring after prolonged static and dynamic loads.
+Some patients experience pain crises, periodically occurring exacerbations provoked by exogenous (cooling, fatigue, stress) and endogenous (exacerbation of chronic diseases of the internal organs) causes.

-In addition to pain, most patients have a feeling of discomfort and a feeling of heaviness in the vulva and vagina.
-A less frequent symptom is dyspareunia (pain and discomfort during and after intercourse).
+In addition to pain, most patients experience discomfort and a feeling of heaviness in the vulva and vagina.
+A less common symptom is dyspareunia (pain and discomfort during and after sexual intercourse).

 Where does it hurt?